open-telemetry/opentelemetry-specification/specification/metrics/api.md

   same `attributes` in a single callback.

-The resulting behavior when a callback violates any of these RECOMMENDATIONS is explicitly not specified.
+The resulting behavior when a callback violates any of these RECOMMENDATIONS is explicitly not specified at the API level.

 ### Counter